 A: For each course, you should allot approximately 10 hours/week.

-Q: Why is the winter semester (JA) different?
+Q: Why is the length of the winter term (JA) different?

-A: There will be one break week during this semester for Christmas.
+A: There is one break week during this semester for Christmas.

 Q: Will I be able to see course offerings for the whole academic year?